FleetOpsClub logo

 Onfleet logo

-Onfleet uses monthly subscription pricing, runs on cloud, supports iOS, Android, Web, and offers a free trial.
+Onfleet uses monthly subscription pricing, runs on cloud, supports iOS, Android, Web, and Free trial available; confirm length and task limits directly.

 How we evaluated this page

-• We emphasize deployment model, pricing behavior, operating burden, and the scenarios where the product is or is not a strong fit.
+• We focus on the details that shape fit after rollout starts: pricing behavior, deployment model, administrative burden, and where Onfleet is or is not a strong operational match.

-• Profiles are connected to named editorial ownership and reviewed-date signals so readers can judge recency and accountability.
+• Each profile is tied to named editorial ownership and reviewed-date signals so readers can judge recency, accountability, and how current the evaluation is.

-• Use this page to pressure-test fit before demos, pricing calls, or rollout assumptions harden into a purchasing decision.
+• Use this page to test whether Onfleet fits your environment before demos, pricing calls, or rollout assumptions start driving the purchase decision.

 Pricing model